 - Eat a balanced diet.
 Eating a balanced diet provides your body (including your brain) with the nutrients it needs to function properly.
 Don’t forget to drink plenty of water!

 - Be active.
 Exercise produces endorphins, which send a boost of positivity to your brain.
 Research suggests that 30 minutes of moderate to intense physical activity most days of the week can lead to an increase in mental functioning, including an increase in memory and learning ability.
 If you’re short on time or motivation, break your 30 minutes into 10- or 15-minute intervals.
-Better yet, join a social sporting team to make new friends at the same time!

 If you’re unfamiliar with the concept of mindfulness, it involves actively and intentionally focusing on the present moment – being aware of the things around you and the physical and emotional sensations that your body is experiencing.